 Operations in Romania

-The UNHCR Office in Romania was established in 1992, one year following the country’s accession to the 1951 Convention Relating to the Status of Refugees and its 1967 Protocol.
+The UNHCR Office in Romania was established in 1992, one year following the country’s accession to the 1951 Refugee Convention and the 1967 Protocol.

 Projects and activities

-UNHCR in Romania regularly comments on existing and new legislation and recommends amendments in order to support the authorities in bringing legal provisions concerning refugees and asylum applicants in line with international standards.
+UNHCR Romania regularly inspects and comments on legislation, and makes recommendations to help bring Romania’s laws concerning refugees and asylum applicants in line with international standards.

-Romania acceded to the 1954 Convention relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness in 2006, with three reservations to the former.
-UNHCR advocates for the lifting of these reservations and for establishing a statelessness status determination procedure.
-The Representation has set up a National Task Force on Statelessness with the aim to review existing information on stateless persons in Romania.
-It has also analyzed the current legislation and made recommendations for the improvement of the national legal framework.
-It has launched the Handbook on Statelessness for Parliamentarians in Romanian at an international conference on statelessness, organized in cooperation with the Embassy of the Netherlands.
+In 2006, Romania acceded to the 1954 Convention relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness, but listed three reservations for the 1954 convention.
+UNHCR is encouraging Romania to lift these reservations and establish a statelessness status determination procedure.
+The agency has also set up a National Task Force on Statelessness, which reviews data and information on stateless people in Romania.
+UNHCR Romania has reviewed and analysed recent legislation on this issue, and has made recommendations on improving laws pertaining to statelessness.
+In order to increase awareness, the agency released the Handbook on Statelessness for Parliamentarians in Romania during an international conference on statelessness, which was co-organized with the Embassy of the Netherlands.

 UNHCR has attempted to increase public awareness about refugee issues in Romania through media relations, including arranging visits to the ETC by journalists.
 The agency also uses its website, leaflets (published in multiple languages), information packages, and Romanian-language publication of studies) to help inform the local public on refugee issues.
 UNHCR also boasts partnerships with several Romanian universities and corporations, which have agreed to disseminate UNHCR information free of charge.